DCsunset/snapshotfs/README.md

 [![crates.io](https://badgen.net/crates/v/snapshotfs)](https://crates.io/crates/snapshotfs)

-A fuse-based read-only filesystem to provide a snapshot view (tar archives) of directories or files without actually creating the archives
+A fuse-based read-only filesystem to provide a snapshot view (tar archives) of directories or files without actually creating the archives.
+It uses tar POSIX.1-2001/pax format to handle long file paths.

 Snapshotfs is useful for backup or file transfer without creating duplicate archives, which supports efficient random access to the tar files.